 Helping teams work together effectively is a key factor in 21st-century workplace success.
 And matching the software they use to the needs of different groups is especially important when they are sharing data.
-So if you’re a Jira user and you want to integrate some data with another Jira user, a Jira to Jira integration is what becomes necessary for a smooth collaboration.
+So if you’re a Jira user and you want to share some data with a user working in another Jira, a Jira to Jira integration is what becomes necessary for a smooth collaboration.

 This software shouldn’t just help individual teams work flawlessly on their own, it should also help them connect and integrate.
 That’s why I’m going to show how you can get your teams to work in harmony, as we tackle a Jira to Jira integration here.